 Erin Davenport, Director of the Miller Summer Youth Institute

-Derek Davenport, Director of Enrollment and Co-Director of the Miller Summer Youth Institute
+Derek Davenport, Director of Enrollment and Recruitment Strategies and Co-Director of the Miller Summer Youth Institute

 Danielle Harris, Administrative Assistant to the Miller Summer Youth Institute